zameer-hoosain/fsm_dfa_and_regex/presentation.md

 - In formal language theory, a **language** is made up of **words**.
 - A **word** (string) is defined as one or more **symbols** from the **alphabet**.
-- A **regular language** is one that can be recognized by a finite automata.
+- A **regular language** is one that can be recognised by a finite automata.

 ## Okay, but why do we care?
 - A **regular expression** is a notation to describe a set of **words** in a **language**.